Barbara Myerhoff: Biography

+Barbara Myerhoff was born on February 16, 1935, in Cleveland, Ohio.

-When Myerhoff was a teenager, she moved with her mother and stepfather from Cleveland to Los Angeles, and eventually began her career as a social scientist.
+When Myerhoff was a teenager, she moved with her mother and stepfather from Cleveland to Los Angeles.

 In 1958, she received a BA in sociology from the University of California and an MA in Human Development from the University of Chicago in 1963.
 She then entered UCLA's Anthropology PhD program.
 At UCLA, Hilda Kuper, a student of Malinowski, became a beloved teacher of Myerhoff.
 Myerhoff and Kuper would remain friends and correspondents throughout her life.
 As many anthropologists who practiced in the 1960s and 1970s, Myerhoff was influenced by Victor Turner, Claude Levi-Strauss, Clifford Geertz, Mary Douglas, Mircea Eliade, Max Gluckman, Arnold Van Gennep, Alan Watts, and C.G.
 Jung, all of whom wrote on symbolic systems of ritual, myth, and religious cosmology.